pdefusco/CDE_Tour_ACE_HOL/step_by_step_guides/english.md

 ##### Editing the DAG Python file

 Now you are ready to use the CDWOperator in your Airflow DAG.
-In your editor make a copy of "firstdag.py" and name it "cdw_dag.py"
+Open the "bonus-01_Airflow_CDW.py" script and familiarize yourself with the code.

-At the top, import the Operator along with other import statements:
+The Operator class is imported at line 47.

 ```
 from cloudera.cdp.airflow.operators.cdw_operator import CDWOperator
 ```

-At the bottom of the file add an instance of the CDWOperator object.
+An instance of the CDWOperator class is created at lines 78-86.

 ```
 cdw_query = """